I am new to SwiftUI and attempting to grasp the finest strategy to share authenticated person state (AuthSession) throughout views.

 @StateObject personal var viewModel = FeedViewModel(person: authSession.currentUser!) // ❌ Error

-This forces me to defer initialization utilizing .onAppear
+This forces me to defer initialization utilizing .onAppear, which seems like a workaround:

 @State personal var viewModel: FeedViewModel?